 The Tax Law Concentration is designed to provide each student in the concentration basic education in both general skills and subject-matter specific knowledge and provide each student with an opportunity to bring the entire skill set to bear in a capstone experience designed to teach integrated legal problem-solving.
 Completion of a concentration should improve the overall preparedness of graduates by conferring entry-level competence to begin practicing law with appropriate supervision in the concentration’s subject matter area or practice setting.

-The concentration provides two tracks: Estate Planning and Transactional Tax Planning.
+The Tax Law Concentration provides two tracks: Estate Planning and Transactional Tax Planning.
 Each track is designed to provide students advanced substantive knowledge in federal income tax principles, as well as in-depth knowledge in either the field of estates and trusts or business organizations.
-Both tracks emphasize skills by teaching students specialized tax research techniques, culminating in the students’ preparation of a request for a private letter ruling to the internal Revenue Service, and focus on client interviewing and counseling techniques in a substantive tax area, either corporate or partnership taxation.
+Both tracks emphasize skills by teaching students specialized tax research techniques, culminating in the students’ preparation of a request for a private letter ruling to the Internal Revenue Service, and focus on client interviewing and counseling techniques in a substantive tax area, either Corporate Taxation or Partnership Taxation.

 Total Credits Required: 19-21

 - Tax Research (2)

 - Business Organizations for the Transactional Tax Planning Track (3-4)

 - Estates and Trusts for the Estate Planning Track (4)